Expectation damages: History

-In Robinson v Harman (18148), B Parke of the Exchequer Court established that under the rule of common law, as per Hopkins v.
+In Robinson v Harman (1848), B Parke of the Exchequer Court established that under the rule of common law, as per Hopkins v.
 Grazebrook, (Note: Hopkins v.
 Grazebrook (6 B. & C. 31) was an 1826 King's Bench case where the vendor of a property knew that he had no title on which he could sell the land but expected to be able to procure title before sale.
 The judgment was overruled by the House of Lords in Bain v Fothergill in 1874.) the plaintiff is entitled to recover damages, to what means money can, as if the contract had been performed.
 B Alderson agreed, assessing that according to the general rule of law if a contract is made and an individual breaches that contract, the whole damage sustained to the innocent party must be paid.
 Thus, expectation damages were established under one of the guiding common law principles in awarding damages restitutio in integrum (restoration to original condition).
 After this case expectation damages as a form of compensatory damages became the norm in apportioning damages in breach of contract cases.

 Measuring expectation damages

 In expectation damages, the measure of damages is the difference between what was given and what was promised, along with consequential and incidental expenses minus any payments received from the breaching party and any costs saved as a result of the breach.
 The proper amount is that which gives the non-breaching party the "benefit of the bargain".
-However, it is important to note that expectation damages are not punitive; its theoretical purpose is to place the injured, non-breaching party in the same position that they would have occupied had there been full performance of the contract.
+However, expectation damages are not punitive; its theoretical purpose is to place the injured, non-breaching party in the same position that they would have occupied had there been full performance of the contract.
 In other words, it is the amount that makes the injured party indifferent to the breach.